liam-brophy/liam-brophy/README.md

 </div>

 When you click the "Feed the fish" button, it creates an issue in this repository.
-A GitHub Action workflow detects this issue, updates the README to make the fish move faster for 24 hours, and then closes the issue.
+A GitHub Action workflow detects this issue, updates the README to make the fish move, and then closes the issue.
+Come back to my page and see that they've moved!